Is there anything more embarrassing than being a travel writer with a fear of flying?

 It didn’t used to be this way.

-Before my travels, back when I used to take a holiday once a year, I didn’t even think about the flights.
+Back when I used to take a vacation once a year, I didn’t even think about the flights.
 I’d be mildly nervous during take-off, then spend the rest of the journey enamoured with the sensation of being so far above the ground.

 It turns out exposure therapy was not the way forward for me.

 The more I travelled, the more scared I became.

 What started off as slight jitters during the first few months of my round-the-world trip turned into full-blown panic attacks by the end of the first year.

 It reached the point where, during the week leading up to taking a flight, I’d have gruesome, graphic nightmares of being in a plane crash, which would then leave me convinced it was a premonition and I shouldn’t get on the plane.

 Then, during the flight, I’d spend the entire time replaying my nightmares and just waiting for us to start plummeting.
 Over and over, I’d picture the plane breaking up mid-flight, the engines suddenly exploding, and us free-falling down to earth.
 Every time the fasten seatbelt sign turned on unexpectedly, I’d start staring around the cabin with wide, wild eyes, searching the faces of passengers for signs of alarm.
 Every bump of turbulence left me trembling, desperate to get back on the ground to safety.

 And yeah, I’d have full-on panic attacks, too, spending many of my flights hyperventilating and crying behind sunglasses, digging my nails into my boyfriend’s arms — or my own if I was flying solo.
 Sometimes I’d ask strangers to hold my hand during particularly bumpy flights.
 And then I’d grimace and shudder and mutter about how I needed to get off the plane.
 Every time we landed safely, I’d resolve to never take another flight again.